-Also, there is a section in the upper left hand corner of the page that allows users to look up a student’s name, using their student number.
+Also, there is a section in the upper left-hand corner of the page that allows users to look up a student’s name, using their student number.
 For example, on the chart depicted in figure 19, student number 111111 has six ODRs, meeting the team’s decision rule for evaluation for a Tier 3 intervention.
 By typing the student’s number into the student lookup, the feature returns the student’s name.